stepzen-dev/transferred-stepzen-schemas/airtable/README.md

    1. Make sure that your `interface` and `setters` are in sync.
 1. If you want to link two types together (let us say you want to make `Order` a child of `Customer`), make sure that you have a query on `Order` that can take some fields available in `Customer` and return all the orders.
 In our case, we used the query `venue (id: ID!)` and passed it the parameter `venueId` which was available in `Event`.

 That should do it.
-Hit us up on discord if you run into any toruble.
+Hit us up on discord if you run into any trouble.

 ##